peterhoward42/qt-layout-gen/docs/reference_manual-2.md

 *  Widgets to be added to a Layout
 *  Widgets to be added to a QStackedWidget
 *  Widgets to be added to a QTabbedWidget
+*  The widget to be set on a QScrollArea

 > Note that the builder can only add children to parents for you automatically
 > when one of the methods listed earlier, works when called with a **single**